A little about us and how the vision was made…

-The first Real Ale Trail was in the North East Wales in the County of Flintshire back in 2010.
+The first Real Ale Trail was in North East Wales in the County of Flintshire back in 2010.
 North Wales ambitious marketeer Shelly Barratt gathered an idea on how to bring new customers to a number of small local rural pubs which were in real danger of closing down widely due to their location and a change in entertainment habits.
 What she didn’t realise at the time is how loved the event would be and just how popular it would become.

-We now have eight Trails running twice a year in Snowdonia, Conwy, Flintshire, Wrexham, Wirral, Arfon, Cheshire and Cardiff, with hundreds of different ales to sample.
+We now have eight Trails running twice a year in Snowdonia, Conwy, Flintshire, Wrexham, Wirral, Caernarfon, Cheshire, Vale of Glamorgan and Cardiff, with hundreds of different ales to sample.
 This is probably the only event in the history of the world that’s aimed at middle-age Dads who are intrigued by the prospect of being delivered safely to the door of quality real ale houses.